 Although I am an optimistic about the benefits of AI, we must also consider potential negative impacts on our social, political, and economic systems.
 The second day of the conference acted as a kick-off for the co-construction of the Montreal Declaration for Responsible AI.

 The declaration outlines seven main principles of well-being, autonomy, justice, privacy, knowledge, democracy, and responsibility.
 The document is intended to guide our thinking in how to address changes in society at large.
 At Stradigi AI, we believe that the questions surrounding AI ethics are some of the most important of our time.
-If you agree, we invite you to join us at a bi-weekly meetup on the topic in Montréal.

 One area with near term implications is healthcare.
 AI-powered medical imaging is now able to outperform human doctors in diagnosing various illnesses.
 The FDA has already approved clinical decision support tools for diagnosing stroke and certain types of cancer using deep learning.
 The physician still gets the final say on the diagnosis, but at what point, if ever, will this change?

 If AI systems one day are so accurate that introducing human decision into the mix reduces health outcomes, should the doctor’s word be disregarded, and the AI allowed to function autonomously?
 If the physician foregoes the assessment made by the AI and misdiagnoses their patient, would this amount to malpractice?
 There was some disagreement among the panel, as Francois Laviolette of Laval University expressed concerns about delegating full autonomy to AI systems, whereas others admitted that this may be necessary in situations where humans are time-constrained.
 Technologies we are developing at Stradigi AI in medical signal processing may eventually need to address these questions, and we are happy to be actively involved in the conversation.